 Note that most states group personal injury claims under one statute of limitations, with a few exceptions.
 A statute of limitations defines the amount of time you have to bring your claim after the accident—typically two or three years, depending on your state.
 If you fail to bring your claim within the allotted time period, you may lose your ability to pursue compensation.

 A negligence claim is the most common type of personal injury case.
 An individual is considered negligent when they fail to act with at least the same degree of responsibility that an ordinary person would reasonably use in a similar situation.

 To be liable for negligence, a party must breach a duty of care owed to you, thereby causing you damages.
-One example would be if a careless or intoxicated driver caused a wreck that injured you; another would be if a doctor injured you by performing a procedure in a manner inconsistent with the standard established for physicians handling that task.
+One example would be if a careless or intoxicated driver caused a wreck that injured you.
+Another example is if a store failed to warn customers about a wet floor, causing you to slip and fall.

 The extent of a defendant’s duty to you varies based on the circumstances.
 For example, a doctor may be held to a professional standard of care while operating on you but only an ordinary standard of care if they caused a car accident.